NaturalSelectionLabs/Unidata/docs/guide/assets/Flow-NFT/README.md

 <Logos type="Assets" :names="['Flow', 'Alchemy']" />

-You can initialize with `ipfsGateway` `alchemyAPIKey` to potentially get a faster response or higher stability.
+You can initialize with `ipfsGateway` `alchemyFlowAPIKey` to potentially get a faster response or higher stability.

 ## API